jaxernst/juice-docs/docs/user/next-steps/custody.md

 ## 1. EOA

-In other words, holding your Project NFT in a regular wallet like Metamask or Ledger.
+EOA stands for Externally Owned Account.
+Put more simply, this means holding your Owner NFT in a regular wallet like Metamask or Ledger.

 This is the most centralized option: it gives you full control over the project, and the ability to make changes whenever you want.
 Your community will need to trust you!